akshayvinchurkar/Simple-Like-Button/README.md

-Simple Like Button Implemented in localstorage for fun but after you exit from browser this will reset the state and lo longer remember the count
+Simple Like Button Implemented in localstorage for fun also if you exit from browser no stay in memory and remain the value of how many likes you have